carafizi/hpe/readme.txt

 Application provides a RESTful service to calculate result from a provided algebraic formula represented in POSTFIX notation.

+Service supports the following binary operators: + - * /
+Service supports the following unary operators: sizeof(string) and abs(int) Service supports string and numeric operands.

-It's bundled with an embedded tomcat, so you don't need to deploy war anywhere.
+The applications is bundled with an embedded tomcat, so you don't need to deploy war anywhere.
 Just go to the root directory of the bundle and run:

 mvn tomcat7:run